Divergence/cli/readme.md

         init            Bootstraps a new Divergence project.
         status          Shows information on the current project. build           A suite of commands for automatically building project components.

+        test [subcommand]
+             dbconfig   Checks if DB config works.
+Asks you to choose a label name or provide one as the next argument.
 ```

 ### Contributing To Divergence